sipesdev/PHIRedaction/README.md

 ## Getting Started

-1. First clone the project with your prefferred method.
+1. First clone the project with your preferred method.

 2. Run the setup script:
     - Windows: `./setup.bat`.
     - Linux/MacOS: `./setup.sh`.

 3. Run the entire stack from this script:
     - Windows: `./start.bat`
     - Linux/MacOS: `./start.sh`

 4. The frontend server is hosted at `localhost:3000`.
 If you are using an API tester, the backend is hosted at `localhost:5128`